joshjennings98/backend-demo/README.md

 ## Todo

 * Formatting of plain slides (links, images, etc.) and code block slides
-* Make sure errors from commands are shown
-* Get select to GET the selected slide
 * Add tests and verify behavior